89erik/gitGC/README.md

 * python2.7
 * python-virtualenv

-You also need a bitbucket repository (might work in github too, but I haven't tested that yet), and an ssh public key that can access the repository.
+You also need a bitbucket or github repository, and an ssh public key that can access the repository.

 ### Install and run the build server software
 On the server, run the following commands: